-Seer Green Baptist Church is 175 years old, and we will be celebrating this anniversary throughout June.
+Seer Green Baptist Church is 175 years old, and we celebrated this anniversary throughout June 2018

 Our history is important.
 Our church is here through God’s grace, but the faith of our ancestors has shaped the way we are, and so we celebrate our 175 years here in Seer Green.

 The four Sunday talks are all available on our Sermons page.

 A brief history of our church:

 In the 1820’s Baptists would meet in their own houses around Seer Green.
 The building which is the present-day Parish Church Hall in Chalfont Road was built in 1829 as a lace making school.
 A group of Baptists started to meet there in 1843, and the anniversary is counted from this date.
 The church raised enough money to purchased the building in 1857.